 Make sure the story zone is large enough, quiet enough, and not trapped under a future flap or pocket.

 Trace the path from focal point to writing to final detail.
-Add alignment or repetition if the path breaks.
+Add alignment, repetition, or one small bridge if the path breaks.

 - The gutter is clear of important faces, words, and mechanics.